cgreenhalgh/daoplayer/docs/fileformat.md

 - `name` - name of track
 - `volume` - volume to play (float or string, 1.0 is "full", default unchanged).
 - `pos` - play position in track, in seconds (float, unspecified => "current")
+- `prepare` - audio engine should prepare to play track, even if volume is currently 0 (boolean, default false)

 ### `constants`